Most of you are probably familiar with the story of Goldilocks and the Three Bears.

 Make sure your LMS gives you plenty of options and freedom for managing your own training materials.

 - There’s no way to assign training to specific units of organization, such as the entire organization, a specific site, a department, individual employees, or a custom group.
-Instead, you have to assign to “everyone” or select a large number of individual employees (in a tedious, one-by-one process).
+Instead, you have to assign to “everyone” or manually select a large number of individual employees (in a tedious, one-by-one process).

 - You can’t create custom groups (such as “forklift operators”) and assign training to those groups.